marsyas/website/tutorial/tutorial.rst

 streams of numbers to each other: the output of some units is the input to others.
 Some basic units also consume the program's input streams and produce the program's output streams.

+.. <diagram: network>

 A basic unit of composition in Marsyas is called a **MarSystem**, and a composition of MarSystems is called a **network**.

-.. <diagram: network>

-In fact, a network of MarSystems is not just a disorganized mess of interconnected units. **Primitive MarSystems** are grouped into larger units called **composite MarSystems**, which are themselves composed into even larger groups.
+Furthermore, a network of MarSystems is not just a disorganized mess of interconnected units. **Primitive MarSystems** are grouped into larger units called **composite MarSystems**, which are themselves composed into even larger groups.
 This is very useful for several purposes: